100% Whole Wheat Bread (Single Loaf Recipe)

 Kneading the Bread

-It’s important to knead the bread so that it develops gluten, which helps it rise.
-The window pane test is an easy way to test if your bread is ready for rising.
+It's important to knead the bread to develop gluten, which helps it rise.
+The window pane test is a simple way to determine whether your bread is ready to rise.

 Window pane test to determine if the bread has been fully kneaded.

 Take a small section of dough and stretch it into a square shape (like a window).
-Keep stretching until the middle becomes thin enough that light can pass through it without breaking.
+Continue stretching until the middle becomes thin enough that light can pass through it without being obstructed.
 If there are no tears in the dough, you can be sure it is properly kneaded.

 Dough Rising

 Professional bakeries often have proofing ovens (also known as proofers, proofing cabinets, dough proofers, or proofing boxes).
-These help ensure the dough is in an ideal environment of warmth and humidity, allowing it to maximize its rise.
+These help ensure the dough is in an ideal environment of warmth and humidity, allowing it to rise to its maximum potential.

 I don't have a proofing box at home, but years ago, while speaking to a colleague and professional breadmaker, he shared his trick for creating one.
 I do this every time I bake bread.